Is Alcohol in Mouthwash Bad?

 Who Should Not Use Mouthwash

-Mouthwash is often considered essential for maintaining proper oral hygiene.
+Mouthwash is often considered necessary for maintaining proper oral hygiene.
 However, not everyone is a suitable candidate for using mouthwash.

 Children below the age of six should not be using mouthwash unless under the supervision of parents or healthcare professionals and know how to spit according to the American Dental Association.